 Find links to state and territory information to find out how the restrictions are being enforced.

 We will still conduct inspections and other compliance activities as necessary, including following-up on incidents, and we will continue to investigate the most serious of incidents.

 We will continue to apply our compliance and enforcement policy in all cases, and where the risk is such that action must be taken AMSA and its compliance partners will do so.
 However, we will continue to work with you to bring your operation back into compliance and back on the water as soon as possible.

 This is a shared challenge, which comes with a shared obligations and responsibilities to ensure that you can operate safety, and with as little regulatory burden as possible.

 We have some measures and guidelines that vessel owners and operators are required to implement on their vessels during the COVID-19 pandemic when AMSA Marine Inspectors are attending the vessel.

 For operators and seafarers that find themselves unable to comply with the National Law due to COVID-19, we have a wide range of National Law Act Exemptions that may be of assistance.

-COVID-19 restrictions have eased in all states and territories; therefore, these exemptions will not be extended past their current expiry dates of 31 July 2021.
-If you believe that your operation continues to be impacted by COVID-19 restrictions and you cannot meet the renewal requirements of your certification, you can apply for a specific exemption.
+Exemption 42 and Exemption 43 expired on 31 July 2021.
+If you believe that your operation continues to be impacted by COVID-19 restrictions and you cannot meet the renewal requirements of your certification, you can apply for one of the exemptions in the link above or alternatively a specific exemption.

 Information about the Government's new measures to provide support to affected workers and businesses during the COVID-19 period.